shivshankardayal/full-website/algebra/source/complex_numbers_solutions_1.rst

     .. math::
        sinu cosv\frac{e^{ix}e^{iy}} {e^{iu}e^{i\left(\frac{\pi}{2} - v\right)}}.`

-    Now, all which remains is simplyfying this which the reader can do.
+    Now, all which remains is simplifying this which the reader can do.

 18. Let :math:`z=x+iy` then

     .. math::
        \Rightarrow~z^2 + |z| = x^2 - y^2 + 2ixy + \sqrt{x^2 + y^2} = 0

-    Since both real and imaginary parts are zero we have following
+    Since both real and imaginary parts are zeros we have following

     .. math::
        2xy = 0 \Rightarrow~ x=0 \text{ or } y=0 \\